Federación de Servicios de Comisiones Obreras v Deutsche Bank SAE Posted In: Case Law

-Type of Claim / JurisdictionWorking Time and Leave, Policies and Procedures
+Type of Claim / JurisdictionWorking Time, Policies and Procedures

 A Spanish trade union (CCOO) sought a declaration that a bank was under an obligation to establish a system to record the actual number of hours worked daily by its employees.
 It argued that the requirement for such a system derived not only from domestic law but also from the EU Charter of Fundamental Rights and the Working Time Directive.

 Uncertain as to whether Spanish law was consistent with EU law, the matter was referred to the ECJ.